-I would never recommend a business owner improv every day, all day.
-Nor would I recommend that a business owner draft and execute a plan without adjusting as you go.
+I would never recommend a leaders improv every day, all day.
+Nor would I recommend that they draft and execute a plan without adjusting as you go.

 Dwight D. Eisenhower is quoted as saying, “Plans are nothing; planning is everything.”
 What this means is the act of preparation is what gets you ready to deal with the reality that unfolds.

-I guess what this means to me is that finding the balance between improv and planning is critical.
-As a business owner, we need to both.
+What this means to me is that finding the balance between improv and planning is critical.
+As a leader, we need to do both.
 Not only for ourselves, but for the team who depends upon our success.

 Here are 5 things that will work for you to be absolutely successful at both.

-- Make sure you have a vision for your business.
-This may seem basic, but ask yourself, “what picture do I see before me when I think about my business?”
-If you have a clear picture of if, ask your key leaders what they see as the vision.
+- Make sure you have a vision.
+This may seem basic, but ask yourself, “What picture do I see before me when I think about my organization?”
+If you have a clear picture of it, ask your key leaders what they see as the vision.
 Do they agree with you?
 With each other?
 When the vision is clear you can move forward with confidence.

 - Execute your strategy.
 Sounds simple, but get this.
-A LOT of business owners execute only what’s right in front of them.
-There are two root causes we see.
-One is the business owner who is highly strategy and visionary, yet ‘allergic to details’.
-What happens is the business moves from opportunity to opportunity.
+A LOT of leaders execute only what’s right in front of them.
+There are two root causes of this that we see.
+One is the leader who is highly strategic and visionary, yet ‘allergic to details’.
+What happens is the organization moves from opportunity to opportunity.
 It can be a very fun environment, but also highly chaotic.
 The second root cause we see frequently is the absolute opposite.
-The highly detail-oriented business owner who moves from project to project doing more of the same.
+The highly detail-oriented leader who moves from project to project.
 Sometimes it leads to broader, ancillary projects.
 But this is not strategic.
 It’s reactive.
 Here’s the deal.
 Both are key.
 Build a strategy that can be executed.
-Execute within a strategic framework to move yourself (your business) forward.
+Execute within a strategic framework to move yourself (your organization) forward.

-- Culture is your growth engine.
-That’s a two-edged blade (by the way, what’s a one-edged blade?, but I digress …).
+Culture is your growth engine.
+That’s two sides of the same coin.
 Good culture?
 Growth.
 Not growing?
-Look at your business culture.
+Look at your culture.
 You can do the math.
-Everyone (well, nearly everyone) talks about the importance of their employees.
+Everyone (well, nearly everyone) talks about the importance of their staff (paid and non-paid staff).
 But what does that mean, really?
-People do want to be well-compensated, that’s true, but what attracts and retains people the most is a strong culture.
+People do want to be recognized, true.
+But what attracts and retains people the most is a strong culture.
 Culture is not nebulous, it can be defined and grasped.
 If this is of interest to you, let me know and I’ll be happy to talk this through with you in more detail, specifically as it pertains to your context.
 In short, building and investing in a strong culture will be highly valuable to you in the long-run.

-The key to developing the balance between improvisation and planning and execution is clarity in your vision and tying everything else to it.
+The key to developing the balance between improvisation and planning & execution is clarity in your vision and tying everything else to it.

 Think of it as river-banks.
 When the banks are clearly defined (the “plan”), what happens in between them can be free-flowing, highly creative (“improv”).